Covering point-sets with parallel hyperplanes and sparse signal recovery: Introduction and main results

+An important implication of Theorem~\ref{sensing_mat} is that when $\ell = o(\log n)$, then $d/n \to \infty$ as $n \to \infty$, meaning that $d$ is super-linear in~$n$.
+It is interesting to compare this observation to the previous results on integer sensing matrices obtained in~\cite{LDV}, \cite{konyagin}, \cite{venia_konyagin}.
+While the matrices obtained there work for~$n$-sparse vectors, the dimension $d$ of those matrices is always linear in~$n$.
+Specifically, one of the results of~\cite{LDV} guarantees existence of $n \times d$ integer sensing matrices $A$ for $\ell$-sparse vectors, $1 \leq \ell \leq n$, such that $|A|=k$ and $d = \Omega(\sqrt{k} n)$ (more precisely, $d/n = 1.2938$ when $k=1$), and a result of~\cite{venia_konyagin} implies existence of such sensing matrices with

+In our construction, we pay the price of the sparsity level being lower for the reward of allowing larger~$d$.
+We prove Theorem~\ref{sensing_mat} in Section~\ref{matrices}, where we discuss a deterministic construction of such matrices.

+Our construction of sensing matrices is based on a particular geometric covering problem.
 The general problem of covering point-sets by hyperplanes in $n$-dimensional Euclidean spaces has been extensively studied by various authors.
 For instance, in~\cite{cover} the authors present an overview of the previously known and the current state-of-the-art estimates on the number of linear and affine subspaces needed to cover lattice points in a given $\bo$-symmetric convex body.
-On the other hand,~\cite{alon_furedi} considers the problem of covering all but one of the vertices of a $n$-dimensional cube by the minimal possible number of hyperplanes, whereas the classical no-three-in-line problem asks for a maximal collection of points in a planar $T \times T$ integer grid so that no three of them lie on the same straight line.
+On the other hand,~\cite{alon_furedi} considers the problem of covering all but one of the vertices of an $n$-dimensional cube by the minimal possible number of hyperplanes, whereas the classical no-three-in-line problem asks for a maximal collection of points in a planar $T \times T$ integer grid so that no three of them lie on the same straight line.
 There is a number of other variations of such covering problems studied in discrete and convex geometry.

-In this note, we study the problem of covering a set of points by parallel hyperplanes.
-Specifically, suppose $S \subset \real^n$ is a set of~$k$ points.
-How many parallel hyperplanes are needed to cover~$S$?